vrstanchevLab/ASMLab/nasm-c/overview/lect.md

 ## Main C program structure
 First we must include all neededlibraries and header files.
 ## Libraries
-Libraries contains function definitions.A library can contains one or more functions.
+Libraries contains function definitions.
+A library can contains one or more functions.
 Examples of libraries are shown bellow:
 ```c
 include <stdio.h>